plx0113/DSPDNA-M/README.md

 Musical DNA (Theory)	Chords, key, melody, rhythm, motifs, song form	Symbolic music map (key, phrases, progressions)

-These layers combine into a unified audio genome — a representation of both how a song sounds and what it expresses.
+These layers combine into a unified audio genome, a representation of both how a song sounds and what it expresses.

 Core Architecture